DataScienceNigeria/DSN-Knowledge-Box-4.0/README.md

 </div>

-# DSN Knowledge Box 4.0: Your Ultimate Data Science and Analytics Resource Hub
+# DSN Knowledge Box 4.0: Your Ultimate Data Science.
+Analytics and Artificial Intelligence Resource Hub

-Welcome to **DSN Knowledge Box 4.0**, a curated repository of resources designed to guide and support your journey in the fields of **Data Science**.
+Welcome to **DSN Knowledge Box 4.0**, a curated repository of resources designed to guide and support your journey in the fields of **Data Science, Data Analytics and Artificial Intelligence**.
 Whether you are a beginner taking your first steps or a seasoned professional looking to deepen your expertise, Knowledge Box has something for everyone.

 ---